sanika455/Spring-of-Code/README.md

 •	Any PR(Pull Request) from outside college will not be accepted.

-•	Maximum of two PR's will be allowed in this repository.
+•	Maximum of four PR's will be allowed in this repository.

 •	Mention your "firstname lastname" on your GitHub profile (If we are unable to identify you we won't accept your PR).